ayush-git890/Bridgelabz_2115000249/README.md

 this keyword:- to avoid ambiguity when initializing attributes. final keyword:- for identifiers or constants that should remain unchanged instanceof keyword:- for safe type-checking and to prevent runtime errors during typecasting.

+Day-10 -> Assignment 10 assigned on 04-02-2025 on the Concept of OOD - Object oriented design.
+In which I have made UML (class diasgram, sequence diagram & object diagram) diagram for different scenerios and also design a relation between classes usind code as well...